 You should read the following discussion and analysis of our financial condition and results of operations together with the sections titled "Selected Financial Data" and "Prospectus Summary - Summary Financial Information" in this prospectus and our financial statements and the related notes and other financial information included elsewhere in this prospectus.
 Some of the information contained in this discussion and analysis, including information with respect to our plans and strategy for our business, and the potential impacts of the ongoing COVID-19 pandemic, contains forward-looking statements that involve risks and uncertainties.
 You should review the section titled "Risk Factors" in this prospectus for a discussion of important factors that could cause actual results to differ materially from the results described below.
 Please also see the section entitled "Special Note Regarding Forward-Looking Statements."
-On April 23, 2021, we completed a reverse triangular merger, resulting in Context Therapeutics Inc. becoming the sole holder of 100% of the membership interests in Context Therapeutics LLC, and which resulted in all of the common units, preferred units and all options, warrants or other rights to purchase common or preferred stock of Context Therapeutics Inc. Prior to the reorganization we operated as Context Therapeutics LLC.
+On April 23, 2021, we completed a reverse triangular merger, resulting in Context Therapeutics Inc. becoming the sole holder of 100% of the membership interests in Context Therapeutics LLC, and which resulted in all of the common units, preferred units and all options, warrants or other rights to purchase common or preferred units of Context Therapeutics LLC converting into common stock, preferred stock and all options, warrants or other rights to purchase common or preferred stock of Context Therapeutics Inc. Prior to the reorganization we operated as Context Therapeutics LLC.
 Based on this being a transaction between entities under common control the carryover basis of accounting was used to record the assets, liabilities, and equity of Context Therapeutics LLC.
 Further, as a common control transaction the consolidated financial statements of the Company reflect the merger transaction as if it had occurred as of the earliest period presented herein.